ANIMALS & BIODIVERSITY

 - Population growth is a "key threatening process" to Australia's biodiversity, as recognised by the Australian Conservation Foundation: CLICK HERE

-Slower (human) population growth will also help minimise factory farming demand, urban and coastal sprawl, intensification of land use, diversion of fresh water resources away from natural habitats, and highway traffic loads which form significant wildlife barriers and threats.
+Reducing (human) population growth will also help minimise animal habitat (including tree and bushland) destruction, urban and coastal sprawl, intensification of land use, factory farming demand, diversion of fresh water resources away from natural habitats, and highway traffic loads which form significant wildlife barriers and threats.

 Sign up to our eNewsletter today: CLICK HERE